przemek-nowicki/node-express-template.ts/README.md

 {"status":"OK","data":"2022-02-13T20:05:13.965Z"}
 ```

 It means that everything work as expected.
-And you may start developing your business logic.
-You may go to "How to work with NET.ts" chapter now.
+You may start to develop your business logic.
+Please scroll down to "How to work with NET.ts" section.

 ## Getting started, standard way (no containerization)